NataPetra/priority-queue-with-binary-heap/README.md

 The project is organized into the following classes and interfaces:

 - `PriorityQueue` Interface: Defines the core methods for working with Priority Queues.
 It offers a common API for different implementations.
-- `MinPriorityQueue` Class: Implements the Min-Priority Queue using a Min-Heap data structure.
+- `MinHeap` Class: Implements the Min-Priority Queue using a Min-Heap data structure.
 This class allows you to manage elements with the lowest priority at the top.
-- `Heap` Interface: Defines the basic methods for inserting elements, peeking at the top element, and checking if the heap is empty.
-It is used by the `MinPriorityQueue`.
 - `CustomArrayList` Class: A custom dynamic array for internal use in the `MinHeap` class.
 It is used to manage the elements within the heap.

 ## API Overview

-### MinPriorityQueue Class
+### MinHeap Class

-The `MinPriorityQueue` class implements the Min-Priority Queue.
+The `MinHeap` class implements the Min-Priority Queue.
 It offers methods for managing elements with the lowest priority at the top:

 - `add(T item)`: Insert an element with lower priority.
 - `peek()`: Get the element with the lowest priority.